-Alan Barrington's Country Blues album, to be released in 2014, is two years in the making and captures his musical spirit and virtuosity at its peak.
-Collaborating with such artists as Steven Swinford, Ken Bryan, Glenn Alexander, John Page, Don Wigton, Richard Putnam, and David Huberman the songs have a deep emotional connection and show Alan to be a master at blending country, blues, jazz, and r&b through melody and rhythm.
+Alan Barrington's Country Blues album, released in 2014 is up for Grammy Nomination.
+The album was two years in the making and captures his musical spirit and virtuosity at its peak.
+14 songs have a deep emotional connection and show Alan to be a master at blending country, blues, jazz, and r&b through melody and rhythm.

 2013 - Nominated for the Charlotte Music Awards Blues Showcase.

 2010 - Finalist at Song Door International Songwriting Competition.

 2010 - Winner of The Charlotte Music Awards “Nashville Night In The Carolinas” Showcase.